grafana/grafana-iot-twinmaker-app/src/panels/layout/README.md

 3. Select the template variables that store the most recently selected entityId and componentName on your dashboard.
 Template variables can be automatically set by the [Scene Viewer panel](https://github.com/grafana/grafana-iot-twinmaker-app/tree/main/src/panels/scene-viewer/README.md).

 4. Define rules that perform an action when a componentTypeId is matched with the selected entityId and componentName.
    a.
-Set the value of tempate variables
+Set the value of template variables
    b.
 Merge the panels of another Grafana dashboard with the current dashboard

 ## Panel visuals